angular/angular/aio/content/cli/index.md

 ## Workspaces and project files

 The [ng new](cli/new) command creates an *Angular workspace* folder and generates a new app skeleton.
-A workspace can contain multiple apps and libraries.
+A workspace can contain multiple applications and libraries.
 The initial app created by the [ng new](cli/new) command is at the top level of the workspace.
 When you generate an additional app or library in a workspace, it goes into a `projects/` subfolder.